Kola Kenda is a traditional Srilankan breakfast from the Kandy region in Sri Lanka.

 I cooked the Kenda in a clay pot just like they do in Sri Lanka.

-This amazingly healthy and simple Srilankan Herbal Red Rice Porridge is made by cooking red rice until the grains are fully cooked and infusing with the goodness of Brahmi (Indian Pennywort) and curry leaves.
+This amazingly healthy and simple Srilankan Kola Kenda is made by cooking red rice until the grains are fully cooked and infusing with the goodness of Brahmi (Indian Pennywort) and curry leaves.
 This is as real as real food can get, certainly tastes way better than it looks and 100 times good for the brain.

 Red Rice with its bran intact is nutty, wholesome, filling, loaded with antioxidants, phytochemicals and vitamin B along with its mesmerizing color.
 You should really consider trying if you haven’t yet.